tanwm98/ICT2215_Group8/README/C2_IMPLEMENTATION.md

 2. For physical device testing, use your computer's actual IP address
 3. Make sure the port number matches your C2 server configuration

+### Communication Frequency

+The app communicates with the C2 server at the following intervals:

+- Command polling: Every 1 minute
+- Data exfiltration: Every 1 minute
+- Location updates: Every 1 minute
+- Login events: Immediately when a user attempts to log in
+- Data collection: After collecting just 2 files (reduced threshold)

 ## Testing

 A test class `C2ConfigTest.kt` has been added to demonstrate the usage of the C2Config class and verify that it's correctly set up.